 Also called Supermotion cameras.
-These are cameras that record at a frame rate from 2 to 16 times higher than the normal frame rate of 25 fps (PAL) or 30 fps (NTSC).
+These are cameras that record at a frame rate from 2 to 16 times higher than the normal frame rate of 25 frames/sec (PAL) or 29.97 frames/sec (NTSC).

 Technical Setup menu

 Menu accessible on the Remote Panel using the F0 key.
 It allows users to define currently used configuration parameters.